Beefster09/table-lang/design.md

         * `#divide_by_zero abort` to abort immediately with an error when zero division occurs
         * `#divide_by_zero unreachable` to trigger static analysis to prevent division by zero (the default, maybe)
     * These apply only at lexical scope level
+* Syntax to catch errors from previous statement (usually line)
+* Exceptions that don't propagate beyond the current function and act like `return`s

 # Compile-time value constraints